lwilk0/fmp/README.md

 The user is asked for the length of the password they want to generate.
 Random characters are generated and concatenated to form a password of the specified length.
 The user is asked if they would like to add it to an account
 ### Rename Vault:
 Asks user what vault name to change and what they whant to change it to.
 Decrypts vault, changes its name then re-encrypts it.
 Old vault files are removed.
+### Change Vault Password:
+Simply decrypts user specified vault and encrypts with the password they want to change it to.